November 8-10, 2024

 The Ocean View Challenge is a special entry category for those who do the Pacific Grove Lighthouse 5K on Saturday, November 9 and the Monterey Bay Half Marathon on Sunday, November 10, 2024.

 Entrants receive finish medallions for both races plus an exclusive Ocean View Challenge medallion after finishing the half marathon: three medallions in all!

 ENTRY LIMITS AND QUALIFICATIONS

-The half marathon is limited to 8,000 qualified entrants (must be 9 years or older, in good health and well-trained).
-Only those participants who are able to complete the race in 3.5 hours (chip time) will receive a Monterey Bay Half Marathon finishers’ medallion, an online finishers’ certificate and be listed in the online Results Book.
+The half marathon is limited to 9,000 qualified entrants (must be 12 years or older, in good health and well-trained).
+Only those participants who are able to complete the race in 3.5 hours (chip time) will receive a Monterey Bay Half Marathon finishers’ medallion and an online finishers’ certificate.

 REGISTRATION & ENTRY FEES

 Registration will open in May of 2024.
 Please click on the registration tab at the top of this page.

 While it may seem like no big deal to run without registering (a bandit) or to give or sell your race bib to another person, it does present serious consequences to both the race organizers and the participant field alike.
 Race results and finisher’s awards can be impacted and medical staff might not be able to identify a participant in need of treatment on the course.
 It is imperative that the person wearing the bib and taking part in the race is the same person that is in our registrant database.